-Poets & Players are back with a busy programme already penned into their diaries for 2019, starting on 19 January with a line-up including former Poetry London magazine editor Colette Bryce and again on 23 March with TS Eliot Prize-winner Jacob Polley (recently heard in conversation with fellow Cumbrian writer David Gaffney on BBC Radio 4).
+Poets & Players are back with a busy programme already penned into their diaries for 2019, starting on 19 January with a line-up including former Poetry London magazine editor Colette Bryce and again, on 23 March at 2.30pm, with TS Eliot Prize-winner Jacob Polley (recently heard in conversation with fellow Cumbrian writer David Gaffney on BBC Radio 4) and Oedipa creator Amy McCauley, and a morning workshop with Laureate’s Choice pamphleteer Mark Pajak (10.30am, £20).
 In between, we are being treated to a double bill of Forward Prize-winning Faber-published poets – Lavinia Greenlaw and Daljit Nagra – plus music from jazz revivalists Blind Monk, aka Bob Whittaker (saxophone), Hugo Harrison (bass) and Johnny Hunter (drums).

 Back to the poets, and Lavinia Greenlaw will be reading from her brand-new collection, The Built Moment, out on 7 February and including poems about Joy Division and David Bowie plus a sequence called ‘The Sea Is An Edge And An Ending’ about her father’s battle with Alzheimer’s and the basis for a short film she made in 2016.

 The Built Moment follows up a prolific previous five with Faber & Faber: Night Photograph (1993), shortlisted for the Forward and Whitbread, A World Where News Travelled Slowly (1997), which won the Forward Prize for Best Single Poem, Minsk (2003), a shortlistee on the TS Eliot, Forward and Whitbread lists, The Casual Perfect (2011) and A Double Sorrow: Troilus and Criseyde (2014), shortlisted for the Costa Poetry Award.